ofc-ml-challenge/ofc-ml-challenge/_pages/ml-challenge.md

 - System reliability and performance monitoring
 - Cost-effective network operations

 Especially under dynamic channel loading conditions.
 Recently, researchers acheives high accuracy over gain profile predictions, but there are still some challenge unsolved.
-In our testing, we will evaluate the following three aspects of your EDFA gain profile model:
+In our testing, we will evaluate the following three aspects of your EDFA DWDM channel gain model:

-- EDFA gain profile aging effect
+- EDFA channel gain aging effect
-- Spectrum hole burning effect under dynamic channel loading
+- Spectrum hole burning effect
-- Unseen gain and tilt settings of EDFA
+- Unmeasured gain and tilt settings of EDFA

 ## Challenge Details